“Yowww,” cried The Doctor and jumped back

 manoeuvre….”

-a fast drop.
-The sort of thing that is part of the excitement of a good
+comes with a fast drop.
+It was the sort of thing that was part of the

-roller coaster, but part of the hell of dropping through space with a
+excitement of a good roller coaster, but part of the hell of dropping

-madman at the controls who was grinning and whooping with joy as he used
+through space with a madman at the controls who was grinning and whooping

-his foot to push a lever his arms weren’t long enough to reach.
+with joy as he used his foot to push a lever his arms weren’t long

-The alien ship missed them.
-But by no more than a few inches.
+The alien ship missed them, but by no more than a few inches.
 Then The

 Doctor began to shout out more orders to his crew.